sepro/CoNekT/docs/building/002_species_functional_data.md

 ![GO gene](../images/add_go_gene.png "Adding GO terms for a species")

 **InterPro** domains can be imported directly from [InterProScan](http://www.ebi.ac.uk/interpro/download.html) output.
-To do so, in the 'Admin panel', under 'Add' -> 'InterPro genes' select a species, select the file and click 'Add InterPro'
+To do so, in the 'Admin panel', under 'Add' -> 'InterPro genes' select a species, select the file and click 'Add InterPro'.
+InterProScan results must be in TSV format.

 ![InterPro gene](../images/add_interpro_gene.png "Adding InterPro terms for a species")